Game for Vultures: Versions, censorship, and home media

-The original cinema release of the film was exactly 113 minutes, having been awarded an X certificate by the British Board of Film Censorship.
-This version was initially released on PAL VHS and Betamax video cassette formats by RCA Columbia in 1986, running to about 109 minutes due to PAL speed-up, with an 18 certificate.
-In 2006, it was cut to around 103 minutes for home release (equivalent to around 107 m, 18 s in the cinema) with a 15 certificate.
+The original cinema release of the film was 113m 07s, having been awarded an X certificate by the British Board of Film Censorship.
+This version was initially released on PAL VHS and Betamax video cassette formats by RCA Columbia in 1986, running to 108m 32s due to PAL speed-up, with an 18 certificate.
+In 2006, it was cut to 102m 47s minutes for home release (equivalent to 107m, 04s in the cinema) with a 15 certificate.
 Cuts include an injured soldier being run over by the disabled Land Rover during the early ambush, and the scene towards the end in which Danny Batten confronts and stabs his sister, before he himself is killed with a garden fork, which may have been removed to achieve the lower certificate, while other cuts appear to be for other reasons, such as when Raglan Thistle attends a pro-Zimbabwe demonstration in Hyde Park.
 Subsequent home and VOD releases have been this cut version.